Andy Gray (footballer, born 1955): Coaching

 After retiring as a player, Gray entered coaching as an assistant to Ron Atkinson at Aston Villa before focusing full-time on his television work.

 Commentary career

+Gray appeared as a pundit on ITV's World Cup coverage in 1978 and during the mid-1980s he appeared fairly regularly on the BBC's coverage, including at the 1986 World Cup.
+Towards the end of his playing career, he worked as a pundit on STV in Scotland, where he worked alongside Andy Melvin, the producer who would eventually take him to Sky Sports.

 After leaving coaching, Gray became a football commentator, pundit, and analyst on Sky Sports, serving as a Scottish facet of its Premier League coverage since its inception in 1992, most notably alongside studio anchor Richard Keys and lead match commentators Martin Tyler and Ian Darke.
 In addition, he reported for Sky from Euro 2004 in Portugal, although Sky did not have broadcast rights for the games.
 He commentated for BBC Radio 5 Live in the 2002 World Cup and for ESPN in Euro 2008.
-Gray also provides betting tips for Betfair, and also provided commentary for the EA Sports's FIFA of video games along with Clive Tyldesley and Martin Tyler from FIFA 06 to FIFA 11, until being replaced in FIFA 12 by Sky Sports pundit Alan Smith.
+Gray also provides betting tips for Betfair, and also provided commentary for the EA Sports's FIFA of video games along with John Motson and Des Lynam in FIFA: Road to World Cup 98 (being replaced with Mark Lawrenson in the following game) and Clive Tyldesley and Martin Tyler from FIFA 06 to FIFA 11, until being replaced in FIFA 12 by Sky Sports pundit Alan Smith.